vackosar/vackosar.github.io/_posts/2024-02-20-Synthetic-Data-for-LLM-Training.md

 [Mistral.ai allows use of their GPT-4-level Large model for training LLMs](https://twitter.com/arthurmensch/status/1734470462451732839) on their output synthetic data, which is in contrast to OpenAI's policy which does not allow that.

-Another alternative are open-source models, e.g., Llama-70b which has some use-restrictions, or Mixtral which is much more open and requires only 12B active parameters.
+Another alternative are open-source models, e.g., Mixtral which is very open with license Apache-2.0 and requires only 12B active parameters.
 You can buy Mixtral inference from many providers for example [OpenRouter](https://openrouter.ai/) or [Fireworks.ai](https://fireworks.ai/).
 As of 2024-03-18, the prices for Mixtral are similar to GPT-3.5.

+Avoid Llama-70b, because it is partially open model with use-restrictions including bad on producing synthetic data for training other models ("You will not use the Llama Materials or any output or results of the Llama Materials to improve any other large language model (excluding Llama 2 or derivative works thereof)."

 ## Levels of Synthetic Data